CoasterGallery.com

 Arlington, Texas

 Wynne passed away in 1979, but his legacy continues.
-Two other Six Flags parks were built, and several other existing parks were purchased and brought into the Six Flags family in the 1970's .
+Two other Six Flags parks were built, and several other existing parks were purchased and brought into the Six Flags family in the 1970's.
 In 1981, Six Flags Theme Parks was incorporated and sold to Bally's a year later.
 In 1987, Wesray Capital purchased the chain for $617 million.
 Time Warner began managing the parks in 1991.
 In 1998, Premier Parks purchased Six Flags from Time Warner as well as the rights to use DC Comics and Warner Bros. characters.
-After divesting nearly all of its European parks and the Ohio park in 2004, the Six Flags brand name covers 31 parks in the United States, Canada, Mexico, and Spain.
+The Six Flags merged with Cedar Fair in 2024 and now the Six Flags chain owns 27 amusement parks.

 Batman The Ride